Types of Degrees Plumbing Majors Are Getting

 Skills for Plumbing Technology/Plumber Majors

-plumbing technology/plumber majors are found most commonly in careers in which the following skills are important:
+A major in plumbing technology/plumber prepares you for careers in which the following skill-sets are crucial:

 - Critical Thinking - Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.